-Your computer has a media card slot, it supports the following cards:
+Your computer has one media card reader slot.

+The media card reader slot supports the following four types of cards:

-- MultiMediaCard (MMC) module
+- MultiMediaCard (MMC)

-- Secure Digital eXtended-Capacity(SDXC) card
+- Secure Digital eXtended-Capacity (SDXC) card

-- · Secure Digital (SD) card
+- Secure Digital (SD) card

-- · Secure Digital High-Capacity (SDHC) card
+- Secure Digital High-Capacity (SDHC) card

-Note: Your computer does not support the CPRM feature for the SD card.
+Note: Your computer does not support the content protection for recordable media (CPRM) feature for the SD card

-Attention: While transferring data to or from a flash media card, such as an SD card, do not put your computer into sleep or hibernation mode before the data transfer completes; otherwise, your data could get damaged.
+Attention: While transferring data to or from a flash media card, such as an SD card, do not put your computer into sleep or hibernation mode before the data transfer completes; otherwise, your data could become damaged.

-Installing a flash media card
+Inserting a flash media card

-Before you start installing a card, touch a metal table or a grounded metal object.
+Attention: Before you start installing a flash media card, touch a metal table or a grounded metal object.
 This action reduces any static electricity from your body.
-Static electricity could damage the card.

-To install a flash media card, do the following:
+To insert a flash media card, do the following: